Updated: It appears that Netflix might (eventually) introduce offline viewing after all – details below

 Admittedly, it can be annoying to have to scroll through several layers of categories to get to the sections you actually want to browse.

-We also wish we could just see everything that Netflix has to offer in each genre, though that's not how Netflix works – the service would rather maintain a level or mystery surrounding the size of its library, opting instead to give you a taste of what it has, and then keep springing new suggestions on you based on what you watch.
+Rather than show you everything the service has, Netflix would rather maintain a level or mystery surrounding the size of its library, opting instead to give you a taste of what it has, and then keep springing new suggestions on you based on what you watch.

 The constantly shifting nature of Netflix's suggestions gives the service the illusion of having more content than it actually does – it's like this in every territory.